inblockio/aqua-docs/Aqua_Protocol.md

 allows the page manifest itself to also be witnessed.

-A single revision which is witnessed, will not store the whole [Merkle Tree](Merkle_Tree "wikilink"), but only it's relevant path to the [Merkle Root](Merkle_Root "wikilink").
-Performing a [Merkle Proof](Merkle_Proof "wikilink") will mean that it's revision is included in the [Merkle Tree](Merkle_Tree "wikilink").
+A single revision which is witnessed, will not store the whole [Merkle Tree](Merkle_Tree "wikilink"), but only its relevant path to the [Merkle Root](Merkle_Root "wikilink").
+Performing a [Merkle Proof](Merkle_Proof "wikilink") will mean that its revision is included in the [Merkle Tree](Merkle_Tree "wikilink").

 | Input order | Data field                      | Description                                                                                                                                                                                                                                                                        |